 Major textile machineries include weaving machines, spinning machines, winding machines, processing machines, synthetic fibre machines, etc. The Indian textile machinery industry was expected to touch US$ 6 billion mark by 2022.

 The market size of plastic machinery sector stood at US$ 500 million.
 Demand for plastic processing machinery is expected to increase from 12,760 units in FY20E to 13,740 units in FY21P and 14,770 units in FY22P.
-Out of the total machinery demand in 2020-21P, injection molding machinery is expected to comprise 10,000 units, extrusion machines 2,770 units, and blow molding machines 970 units.
+Out of the total machinery demand in 2020-21P, injection moulding machinery is expected to comprise 10,000 units, extrusion machines 2,770 units, and blow moulding machines 970 units.

-Indian foundries are expected to grow at a compound annual growth rate of about 12.5% from 2018 until 2023.
+The India Foundry Market size is estimated at US$ 19.46 billion in 2024, and is expected to reach US$ 31.77 billion by 2029, growing at a CAGR of 10.30% during the forecast period (2024-2029).
 There are in excess of 5,000 foundries in India of which about 85% are small units, 10% are medium sized and 5% are large, organized foundries.
-Foundry industry has a turnover of approx. US$ 19 billion with export approx. US$ 3.1 billion.
+Foundry industry has a turnover of approx. US$ 20 billion with exports of approx. US$ 3.54 billion.
 India is the second largest producer of castings globally.

 There are 750–800 domestic Medical Devices manufacturers in India, with an average investment of US$ 2.3–2.7 million and an average turnover of US$ 6.2-6.9 million.
 India is the 4th largest market for medical devices in Asia, among the top 20 markets for medical devices worldwide.
 India’s expected export of medical devices will reach ~ US$ 10 billion by 2025.

-The Indian industrial fasteners market is expected to reach a value of Rs.
-460 billion by 2023 expanding at a CAGR of ~9.6% from 2018.
-The Indian automotive sector is expected to be the largest consumer of industrial fasteners, accounting for a major share of the market by 2023.
+The Indian industrial fasteners market was valued at US$ 9,064 million in 2022 and is projected to reach US$ 17,868 million by 2030, registering a CAGR of 7.9% during the forecast period (2023-2030).
+The Indian automotive sector is the largest consumer of industrial fasteners, accounting for a major share of the market by 2023.

 India steam boiler systems market size is expected to reach nearly US$ 22.56 billion by 2027 with the CAGR of 4.63% during the forecast period.
 Indian boiler manufacturer industry is worth for a sum of US$ 146 million contributing 40% to the Indian economy.
 The Indian boiler industry is expected to grow at a rate of 6% to surpass US$ 194 million

 The India generator sets market is expected to grow at a CAGR of more than 5% over the period of 2020-25.
-The current annual production capacity of domestic wind turbines is about 12000 MW.
-In 2022, GE Steam Power signed a US$ 165 million contract with Bharat Heavy Electricals Ltd to supply three nuclear steam turbines for India’s domestic nuclear power programme.
-In FY21, production of turbines (steam, hydro) stood at Rs.
-2,949.32 crore (US$ 369.24 million).
+The current annual production capacity of domestic wind turbines is about 15,000 MW.
+In 2022, GE Steam Power signed a US$ 165 million contract with Bharat Heavy Electricals Ltd to supply 3 nuclear steam turbines for India’s domestic nuclear power programme.
 The India diesel gensets (generator sets) market is expected to reach US$ 2.78 billion by 2030 compared to US$ 1.48 billion by 2022 at a CAGR of 8.20%.

-Engineering accounts for about 25% of India’s total global exports in the goods sector and is one of the largest foreign exchange earners.
-In FY22, India exported engineering goods worth US$ 111.63 billion, a 45.51% YoY growth.
-Cumulative engineering exports for April-December 2022-23 stood at US$ 79.83 billion.
-In December 2022, exports of engineering goods from India stood at US$ 9.08 billion.
-India’s engineering goods are exported to key markets such as the US, Europe, and China.
-The value of shipments to the US, the top market for India’s engineering goods, stood at US$ 1.58 billion in December 2022.
-Engineering exports to China stood at US$ 233.2 million whereas to the European Union (EU) it stood at US$ 1.54 billion in December 2022.
+Engineering accounts for about 25% of India’s total global exports in the goods sector and is 1 of the largest foreign exchange earners.
+In FY24, the exports of engineering goods from India stood at US$ 109.32 billion.
+During June 2024, exports of engineering goods stood at US$ 27.68 billion.
+In December 2023, exports of engineering goods from India stood at US$ 9.71 billion, a 10.62% YoY growth.
+India’s engineering goods are exported to key markets such as the US, Europe, and UAE.
+The value of shipments to the US, the top market for India's engineering goods, stood at US$ 17.63 billion in FY24.
 Export of engineering goods is expected to reach US$ 200 billion by 2030.
-The engineering industry in Gujarat reported exports worth US$ 25 billion contributing around 36% of the India’s engineering exports.
+The engineering industry in Maharashtra reported exports worth US$ 22.99 billion in FY24 contributing around 21.0% of India’s engineering exports.

-Creation of a significant number of special economic zones (SEZs) across the country has been approved.
-The development of Delhi Mumbai Industrial Corridor (DMIC) across seven states will further bolster the engineering sector.
-Reliance Defence and Engineering Ltd has signed an agreement with the US Navy for undertaking service, maintenance and repair of Seventh Fleet of US Navy at the Reliance Shipyard at Pipavav in Gujarat.
+Creation of a significant number of Special Economic Zones (SEZs) across the country has been approved.
+The development of Delhi Mumbai Industrial Corridor (DMIC) across 7 states will further bolster the engineering sector.
+Reliance Defence and Engineering Ltd has signed an agreement with the US Navy for undertaking service, maintenance, and repair of Seventh Fleet of US Navy at the Reliance Shipyard at Pipavav in Gujarat.

 In February 2023, Reliance Industries Limited (RIL) and its vehicle partner Ashok Leyland unveiled India’s first Hydrogen Internal Combustion Engine (H2-ICE) technology solution for heavy duty trucks at the India Energy Week in Bengaluru.

 The Ministry of Heavy Industries, in March 2023, sanctioned Rs.
-800 crore (US$ 97.3 million) under FAME India Scheme Phase-II to three PSU oil marketing companies (OMC) for setting up 7,432 public fast charging EV stations across the country.
+800 crore (US$ 97.3 million) under FAME India Scheme Phase-II to 3 PSU Oil Marketing Companies (OMC) for setting up 7,432 public fast charging EV stations across the country.

 Companies across this sector are partnering with technology providers to enhance their capabilities and sustain the market uncertainties.
 In November 2022, L&T Infotech and Mindtree merged to make India’s fifth-largest IT company, LTI Mindtree, that will help businesses proactively take on and shape the future by harnessing the full power of digital technologies.